Ath: 1501–present

 The freed up land assisted the town for the activities of a growing population.
 A new growth period took place between 1850 and 1914 driven by the forestry, agricultural (breweries, mills) and textile industries.

 In the 20th century, most of these industries went into decline and were replaced by commercial, administrative and educational activities.
 In the last 30 years, several neighbourhoods have been revitalized and developed, and the city's monuments renovated or restored.

-For Conspicuous Gallantry and devotion to duty

-Shortly after the conclusion of W.W 1, Sergeant Bertie Reginald BADGER (WR/252503) of the Broad Gauge Operating Company, Royal Engineers, was awarded the Army Meritorious Service Medal for Gallantry, for his brave actions, as follows:

-"On the night of the 27th of December, 1918, one of 21 wagons of German ammunition, standing in Ath Station was set alight by some means unknown.
-These wagons contained heavy ammunition and the cordite immediately blazed up.
-Sergt.
-Badger, although fully aware of the contents of the truck, immediately proceeded to and uncoupled the truck on both sides.
-He then obtained the assistance of an engine and pulled the front portion of the rake away from the blazing truck and man-handled five wagons on the other side to a place further down the line.
-In order to prevent the blazing wagon from running down he had to scotch the wheel.
-The ammunition in this wagon subsequently exploded.
-Sergt.
-Badger, by his prompt action saved the rest of the train which if it had got alight, would have resulted in disastrous consequences.
-Through the campaign he has shown great devotion to duty and more particularly last April, after the enemy advanced on the Lys, when, as Station Officer at Abeele, he remained at his post although the Station was constantly being shelled, and supervised operations there until the situation necessitated the line being closed".

-Bertie Badger was born in 1899 in Stourbridge, Worcestershire.
-He married Florence Kearney in Crickhowell, South Wales in 1915.
-He died aged 74 in 1964 at Bedwellty, South Wales.
-Florence died aged 84, in 1977 in Blaenau, Gwent, Wales.

 July 30, 2004 explosions

 The Ghislenghien industrial park near Ath was the scene of one of Belgium's worst ever industrial disasters on July 30, 2004.
 Around 8:30 am local time, workers constructing a new factory for abrasives firm Diamant Boart (a subsidiary of the Electrolux Group) reported a strong smell of gas.
 It is believed the gas was escaping from a high-pressure underground pipeline conveying natural gas from Zeebrugge to France, operated by gas transportation company Fluxys.
 Firefighters were soon on the scene and were attempting to clear the area when at least two explosions occurred at around 9:00 am.
 The strongest of these demolished the partly built Diamant Boart structure, and fires were started in several other buildings.
 24 people were killed, with over 120 injured.
 Five volunteer firemen and one police officer were among the dead.